nayakashish/the-project-jnst/README.md

   - Communication has been going well between team members since return from reading break.
 Involving daily check-ins and updates occuring in our project chat.
   - The proposed scrum-like workflow has been working well and progress has been consistent as well as communication between members.
   - Rotate on roles so everyone understands each part of the project.
+  - Following detailed PR template to describe PRs
+  - Marking unfinished tasks as issues to priortize them.

 - **Challenges:**
   - Communication gaps between integrating certain parts.